 It seems like once or twice a year threat researchers discover a massive and often internet-exposed software vulnerability that allows cybercriminals to gain control of a vulnerable computer.
-Attackers can then use the computer as a foothold that leads to serious damage in a targeted organization.
+Attackers can then use the computer as a foothold that leads to serious damage in a targeted organisation.

 Do you remember Dirty COW (CVE-2016-5195), runc (CVE-2019-5736), Sudo (CVE-2019-14287), ZeroLogon (CVE-2020-1472), PwnKit (CVE-2021-4034) or Dirty Pipe (CVE-2022-0847)?
 Recently, regreSSHion (CVE-2024-6387) joined the list of vulnerabilities with “elegant” names and large potential impact.
 It was discovered and disclosed by the Qualys Threat Research Unit.